 American Express initially only issued charge cards, a type of card that requires cardholders to pay their balance in full each month.
 American Express has added revolving credit cards to its offering, tends to cater to more affluent cardholders, and also has a larger market share of business credit card users.

 Credit cards from all four processing networks are accepted by merchants worldwide, but once you travel outside the United States, you’ll have more trouble finding merchants who accept American Express and Discover.
-American Express is accepted in more than 140 countries and territories.
-Discover is accepted in 190 countries and territories.
-Visa is accepted in more than 200 countries and territories and Mastercard is accepted in more than 210 countries and territories worldwide.

 Credit Card Processing Fees

 Most consumers are probably unaware of the costs associated with processing credit cards.
 It takes a lot of companies and resources to complete a credit card transaction.
 Credit card processing networks set an interchange rate which merchants pay to accept credit cards.
 The merchant’s bank may charge an additional fee on top of the interchange rate charged by processing networks.

 The four major processing networks also differ when it comes to interchange fees, which are charged based on several different factors like the type of business and the type of credit card.
 Visa and Mastercard tend to set similar interchange rates.
 Discover’s interchange rate may be slightly higher.
 And the interchange rate for American Express credit cards is higher than other processing networks.

 When businesses don’t accept American Express, often it’s due to the higher interchange rate.